 Hard Rock Las Vegas Hotel & Casino

 The Hard Rock is one of the first casinos to appeal to a younger, hipper crowd.
-This is not your father's casino.
+This is not your father's casino, though practically every new casino in town now caters to the younger crowd.
 With rock music in the background and a huge bar located in the center, the atmosphere in this circular-shaped casino is different from anything you'll find in Vegas.
 This place is often loaded with beautiful women, both the servers and the guests, especially on the weekends when all of the beautiful LA honeys come to Vegas.
 Of course, the Hard Rock now has plenty of competition with the Palms and all the large casinos that are now catering to the same audience with hot new nightclubs.
 As a result, the talent level at the bar isn't always what it used to be, but it's still a great option.